orthecreedence/cl-async/README.md

 `loglevel` corresponds to syslog levels.

 ##### default-event-cb and catch-app-errors
-Please see the [Application error handling](#application-error-handling) section for complete information on these.
+Please see the [application error handling](#application-error-handling) section for complete information on these.
 They correspond 1 to 1 with [\*default-event-handler\*](#default-event-handler) and [\*catch-application-errors\*](#catch-application-errors).
-Setting them when calling `start-event-loop` is really just a convenience to cut down on `setf`s.
+Setting them when calling `start-event-loop` not only cuts down on `setf`s you have to do when starting your evented app, but also uses thread-local versions of the vars, meaning you can start multiple event loops in multiple threads wiithout using the same values for each thread.

 ### exit-event-loop
 Exit the event loop.
 This will free up all resources internally and close down